 I buy a Nakiri for the middle or front-heavy balance point.

-It will accommodate the forward chopping or fast tapping techniques that are required for most vegetable prep work.
-For a cleaver style knife like the Nakiri, I prefer the middle or front-heavy balance point.
+It will accommodate the forward chopping or fast-tapping techniques that are required for most vegetable prep work.
+For a cleaver-style knife like the Nakiri, I prefer the middle or front-heavy balance point.
 The front to middle balance point accommodates the straighter profile.
 At the same time, the Xinzuo Nakiri design and balance point do accommodate the curved front profile.

-The handle is very comfortable to hold because of the size.
+The handle is very comfortable to hold because of its size.
 It has a slightly curved belly that sits snugly around your fingers.
 It also has a butt at the end of the handle, which prevents you from slipping.
 The curved bolster also adds extra grip.

 Xinzuo new Nakiri concept?

 The Nakiri from Xinzuo failed as a Nakiri; however, the 440C core material is the real surprise.
-I like the 440C core material, and this is a core material that I can recommend anyone to try.
-It is perfect for everyday use without worrying about the blade chipping.
+I like the 440C core material, and this is a core material that I can recommend to anyone to try.
+It is perfect for everyday use without worrying about blade chipping.
 It will even go through semi-frozen food with no problems or worries.
-If you want a Nakiri styled knife that performs like a Chef’s knife, then this knife is for you.
+If you want a Nakiri-styled knife that performs like a Chef’s knife, then this knife is for you.
 You will keep the extra width for better knuckle clearance and food transfer.
 But it will not perform like a Nakiri but more like a Chef knife.

 My recommendation is to skip the Nakiri and buy the Gyuto version from Xinzuo.
 The 440C knives from Xinzuo exceed my expectations.
 The knife core is as advertised with a Rockwell of 58.
-The handle is comfortable to hold and is very durable; the quility control of Xinzuo is excellent.
+The handle is comfortable to hold and is very durable; the quality control of Xinzuo is excellent.
 I did not receive any knives that had issues if you want a Nakiri because it is a Nakiri, and you expect the Nakiri to perform like one then avoid the Xinzuo Nakiri since it performs like a chef knife.
 I would highly suggest the Xinzuo Gyuto with a 440C core over the Xiznuo Nakiri.

 🛒S H O P: